 If you’ve ever spent a summer in the UK you’ll be aware that we never actually know when the summer is going to arrive.
-This weekend however, the sun decided to show it’s face in full swing and gave us 4 days of clear blue skies which happened to be perfectly timed with a getaway i’d planned for my friend Steph as a belated birthday surprise.
+This weekend however, the sun decided to show it’s face in full swing and gave us 4 days of clear blue skies which happened to be perfectly timed with a getaway I’d planned for my friend Steph as a belated birthday surprise.
 Perrrrrfect!

 On Thursday lunchtime we packed up the car and hopped in to begin the 3 hour drive up for a weekend in Norfolk, an area of the UK neither of us had previously explored.

 In fact prior to this trip, I’d never seen any of the East Coast of the UK.
 How crazy is that?!
-Having grown up in SW London I spent my childhood and youth on adventures in the South West exploring the likes of Devon, Cornwall, Bournemouth etc. See all my weekend escapes here.
-Explore the UK on my blog here.
+Having grown up in SW London I spent my childhood and youth on adventures in the South West exploring the likes of Devon, Cornwall, Bournemouth etc.

 The landscapes we ventured through on our weekend in Norfolk were absolutely ridiculous.
 Take a look at the beach below for example… How gorgeous is the

 East coast of Australia East Coast of England!

 For our weekend away, we rested up and relaxed in a lodge *gifted* and booked with Hoseasons – a UK self-catering accommodation specialist with more than 31,000 places to choose from in the UK and Europe.
 See all their gorgeous accommodation options here.

 For this collaboration I got to look at all of the properties and choose which location / vibe suited the weekend getaway I was planning the most.